j-monteiro/j-monteiro/README.md

 # Hi there 👋

-I'm a Software Developer based in Vila Nova de Gaia, Portugal 🇵🇹.
+I'm a Software Developer based in Porto, Portugal 🇵🇹.

 Currently my main focus of expertise is the 💎 Ruby ecosystem.